Airbus Logo

 Airbus Logo 2001-2010

-The dominant design features a circle divided into two equal halves.
-In each half is an abstract and dynamic pattern of curved lines, swirls, and flashes.
+The dominant design features a circle divided into two halves.
+Each half has an abstract, dynamic pattern of curved lines, swirls, and flashes.
 Symbolically, the emblem can be interpreted as Earth (circle), with the airline as the fastest way to get from one place to another (dynamic curved lines).

-The company’s name is set in bold, classic, plain font.
-The fact that the letters are italicized adds dynamism.
+The company’s name is in bold, classic, plain font.
+The letters’ italicization adds dynamism.

 2010 – 2017